Iwaidja people

-The Iwaidja are an indigenous Australian people of the Northern Territory.
+The Iwaidja are an Indigenous Australian people of the Cobourg Peninsula in the Northern Territory.
+In the modern day, they have also become known as the Arrarrkbi or Warrkbi people, reflecting their amalgamation since British colonisation with the neighbouring survivors of the Garig, Ilgar, Marrgu and Wurrugu people, as well as having various non-Indigenous ancestry.

 Name

 Norman Tindale states that the name is based on their word for 'no' (ii).

+Alternative names include Eaewardja, Eiwaja, Juwadja, Limba-Karadjee, Limbakaraja, Tarula (Tiwi language exonym meaning 'riflemen'), Unalla, and Uwaidja.

 Language

 Iwaidja is one of the Iwaidjan languages of the Cobourg Peninsula, all of which are non-Pama–Nyungan languages.
 It is still spoken by some 150 speakers, at Minjilang on Croker Island.